 We stayed in a little village called Stribrnice.
-Although there’re only two restaurants and one of them was grocery shop at the same time I found this location beyond reproach.
-There were more guest houses than guests itself, but I think locals make a living mainly during winter season, when ski lifts are open.
-The people we stayed at were really nice and friendly, they navigated us and showed the best ways for hiking and biking.
+Although there’re only two restaurants and one of them was a grocery shop at the same time I found this location beyond reproach.
+There were more guest houses than guests themselves, but I think locals make a living mainly during the winter season when ski lifts are open.
+The people we stayed with were really nice and friendly, they navigated us and showed us the best ways for hiking and biking.
 They shared tips we couldn’t have found on the Internet.
 I was really pleasantly surprised.

-After arriving to Stribnice we decided to look around a bit, took off bikes from carrier and got ready for a short drive.
-From Stribrnice it was about 2-3 kilometers on a blue path to Stare Mesto, where I recommend a confectionery in front of the gas station, they serve delicious snacks and sweets.
-Because there is not much to do besides gorging ourselves, we decided to go to Dolni Morava.
-A place where the longest in the Czech Republic bobsleigh is situated, attractions for kids are provided and it seems as if it was some kind of a ski resort comparing to surrounding villages.
-There was disk golf, so popular in The Czech Republic, climbing wall and other attractions for people who seek them.
-In addition leaflets with maps are available at cash-desks.
+Dolni Morava is a place where the longest in the Czech Republic bobsleigh is situated, attractions for kids are provided and a famous ski resort is.
+There was disk golf, so popular in the Czech Republic, climbing wall and other attractions for people who seek them.
+In addition, leaflets with maps are available at cash desks.
 Dolni Morava was also a good option as a starting point, there’re many hiking and cycling paths to nearby summits.
-Unfortunately I wasn’t overjoyed with service at restaurant U Slona, we waited for over an hour for food that has never arrived, because they actually run out of burger meat.
+Unfortunately, I wasn’t overjoyed with the service at restaurant U Slona, we waited for over an hour for food that has never arrived, because they actually run out of burger meat.
 We were given the money back and we left with empty stomachs.

-On the 3rd day we planned to go to Paprsek, unfortunately my boyfriend’s bike refused to cooperate.
+On the 3rd day we planned to go to Paprsek, unfortunately, my boyfriend’s bike refused to cooperate.
 When we woke up on Sunday morning it turned out he had flat tire.
-It changed our plans a bit as we forgot to take the pump (Tip: Always take a bike pump especially when you have sport valve like presta 😉 ).
+It changed our plans a bit as we forgot to take the pump (Tip: Always take a bike pump).
 Since we didn’t have the whole day for hiking, we decided to drive the car as close as possible and then hike.
 Paprsek chalet is entirely accessible by car, but we parked at Medvedi bouda (Bear shack) and walk the red path for 2,5 kilometers.
 The way to Paprek chalet goes from Kuncice city.
-From Stribrnice you need to go in direction to the Stare Mesto, but turn left to Kuncice, when appropriate sign appears.
+From Stribrnice you need to go in the direction to the Stare Mesto, but turn left to Kuncice, when an appropriate sign appears.
 There’s also a billboard advertising and directing to Paprsek ski centre.
 By the way, food in a restaurant on top looked and smelled delicious.
 It’s a pity we were after breakfast.